Paul Adey

-Paul Adey (born August 28, 1963) is a former ice hockey player and coach.
+Paul Adey (born August 28, 1963) is a Canadian former ice hockey player and coach.
 Adey enjoyed a notable playing career in British ice hockey, playing 11 seasons for the Nottingham Panthers between 1988 and 1999 and 29 games for the Sheffield Steelers during the 2000–01 season.
 His number 22 jersey is retired by the Panthers and he is a member of the British Ice Hockey Hall of Fame.

 Playing career

 Born in Montreal, Quebec, Canada, Adey joined the Hull Olympiques in the Quebec Major Junior Hockey League in 1981 at the age of 18, moving to the Shawinigan Cataractes in 1983.
 His professional career began in International Hockey League with the Toledo Goaldiggers before he moved to the Fort Wayne Komets.
 After three seasons he moved to the Peoria Rivermen before moving to Europe in 1988.
 He began the 1988–89 season with Ligue Magnus side Briançon but in October joined the Nottingham Panthers in the British Hockey League.
 He played for the club for the next 11 seasons, finishing as the top point scorer on five occasions and setting club records for goals, assists, and points, surpassing the records previously held by Chick Zamick.
 Adey helped the team to the Playoff Championship in his first season and won four Autumn Cup winners medals with the team.

 Adey departed for Italy in 1999 having scored 828 goals, 781 assists and 1,609 points in 609 appearances for the Panthers.
 In 2000–01 Adey was a mid-season signing for Nottingham's archrivals, the Sheffield Steelers.
 He scored 11 goals and earned 12 assists in 29 games for the Steelers, helping the club to a Grand Slam of all four cups.
 He retired from playing at the end of the 2000–01 season.
 However, whilst coaching, he played as an injury cover twice in the 2001–02 season and once in the 2003–04 season.